Thy Throne, O , Is Forever and Ever

 Roasted broccoli, cauliflower, and grilled onions

 Spinach leaves, onions, raisins, shredded carrots, cherry tomatoes, palm hearts, and boccocini cheese

-Black beans with wild rice
+Black beans w/yellow rice

 Sautéed spinach with onions and red peppers